 Also read: 19 foods that increase blood flow

-If you are wondering what to do with poor circulation in the legs, there are actually several easy approaches.
-Having poor circulation can be startling, especially if you notice discoloration in your legs, but it is comforting to know that poor leg circulation natural treatment is available and that you don’t necessarily have to rely on medications.
+There are several easy approaches to treatment.
+Having poor circulation can be startling, especially if you notice discoloration in your legs, but it’s comforting to know that natural treatment options are available.

 Many people who work in an office have circulation issues if they sit for long periods of time hunched over a computer.
 If this sounds familiar, then your poor circulation treatment could involve simply getting up from time to time and walking around.
 You can also try placing a trash can upside down to raise your legs while you’re working.
 Trips by plane or train can present temporary circulation issues too, so remember to use the footrest and get up when you can.
 If you stand a lot, try sitting for a few minutes every hour.